oblaser/rpihal/readme.md

 ### Build
-To build the emulator project include all the same files as in the main project, plus the [emu.cpp](./src/emu/emu.cpp) file and the source files in [src/internal](./src/internal/) (don't include any other rpihal source file to the build, nor link to the rpihal), and define `RPIHAL_EMU` on compiler level (not anyehere in source nor header files).
+To build the emulator project include all the same files as in the main project, plus the [emu.cpp](./src/emu/emu.cpp) file (don't include any other rpihal source file to the build, nor link to the rpihal), and define `RPIHAL_EMU` on compiler level (not anyehere in source nor header files).

 > To create a new emu project in Visual Studio use the _New > Project From Existing Code..._ funtion and create an
 > empty console application.
 Then add all the needed source files described above and add the include directories.